fabiolune/logic-engine/index.md

 The current implementation of the rules system has some limitations:

-- it is designed to work on plain objects (instances of classes, records or structures) with an empty constructor
+- it is designed to work on plain objects (instances of classes, records, or structures) with an empty constructor
 - rules can only be applied to 'first level members', no nesting is currently supported

 ---